 I found The Carpet Merchant Of Konstantiniyya when I was searching round the internet for new comics to read.
 I was interested it because of the way it drew on islamic art for the panels rather than relying on the American or Japanese styles that tend to dominate main street comics.
-It’s greater Reimena Yee very kindly agreed to talk to me about the book, her artistic style and publishing comics.
+It’s creator Reimena Yee very kindly agreed to talk to me about the book, her artistic style and publishing comics.

 Luke: Can you start by telling me a little bit about yourself and your background.